FAC9/READMES/ux/prototyping-tools.md

 It’s easier to use an eraser on the drafting board, than a sledgehammer at the construction site.
 – Frank Lloyd Wright

 By building a practical, preliminary version of your product, you will catch potential problems and promising insights faster and earlier in the process.
+A prototype gives you the ability to test a product through interaction in a way that a mockup can't.

 ![run through](prototype-images/run-through.jpg)